Angel-T1116/Project-2-ObjectRecog/readme.md

 pip install -r requirements.txt

 ### 5. Usage
-add a folder called "weights" to the YOLO11 folder download best.7z model into weights directory and unpack to use prediction, run python predict.py in the YOLO11 directory to train your own model, run python train.py after downloading the dataset from roboflow universe.
+- add a folder called "weights" to the YOLO11 folder
+- download best.7z model into weights directory and unpack to use prediction
+- run python predict.py in the YOLO11 directory to train your own model

-To annotate a video:
-python annotate_video.py --input path/to/input_video.mp4 --output path/to/output_video.mp4

-### 6. Running the Prediction
-python predict.py
+- run python train.py after downloading the dataset from roboflow universe to train your own model.

 ---

 ## Documentation
-Documentation for this project is automatically generated using pydoc and hosted on GitHub Pages: To generate documentation locally use python -m pydoc -w predict
+Documentation for this project is automatically generated using pydoc and hosted on GitHub Pages: To generate documentation locally use

-Using pydoc: pydoc is already included in standard libraries.
-Make sure to comment code using the syntax """ documentation here """
+- python -m pydoc -w YOLO11.predict
+- python -m pydoc -w YOLO11.test_clean_runs
+- python -m pydoc -w YOLO11.test_video_converter

-to use in a module import pydoc: pydoc.writedoc('name_of_file') to use in CLI python -m pydoc -w <name_of_file>
+- python -m pydoc -w YOLO11.train

 ---